 And for others it will require avoidance of stress at mealtime.
 Put away the smartphone and financial reports.

 Tell yourself you won’t think about your bills.
 Just relax and enjoy your meal.

 Avoid if possible eating with the so-called toxic people in your life.

-“Assuming there is no worrisome underlying heart disease that needs addressed, there are some medicines people can take to try and diminish the sensations/palpitations – but remember, they have side effects, and sometimes the side effects are worse than the palpitations,” says Dr. Waissbluth.
+“Assuming there is no worrisome underlying heart disease that needs addressed, there are some medicines people can take to try and diminish the sensations/palpitations,” says Dr. Waissbluth.